Calibration of syndrome measurements in a single experiment: Examples

 \subsection{Error correction with calibrated syndrome measurements}

 In this section we switch to a different application of our calibration method: We use it to improve syndrome decoding.
-Typically the error correction operation is directly based on the measured syndrome.
+Typically, the error correction operation is directly based on the measured syndrome.
 For the seven-qubit-Steane code a possible choice of correction operations is shown in Table~\ref{tab:error_representative}.

 The noise introduced by the measurement is not symmetric in the sense that the amount of propagated noise might differ drastically from the noise on the measurement outcomes.
-When the error correction operation is chosen according to the measured syndrome only, then this difference is not taken into account.
+When the error correction operation is chosen according to the measured syndrome only, this is not taken into account.
 With the calibration, however, we can base the correction operation on the most likely result of an ideal syndrome measurement on the system after the noise was introduced.
-The probability of any syndrome $y$ given the measured syndrome $x$ can be calculated from the expectation values of the stabilizer generators by the inverse binary Fourier transform

-For the most likely syndrome $\xi = \argmax_{y} p(y)$, we choose to correct using the minimal weight representative from Table~\ref{tab:error_representative}.
-To see that these two approaches can lead to very different actions, consider the following example.
+We recall the general situation of Fig.~\ref{fig:scenario}.
+A stabilizer state is affected by an error channel $\cE$ yielding the state $\rho$ and we perform a measurement recording the syndrome $x\in \ftwo^m$.
+In principle the following data is available from the calibration: The values